Aidan-Walsh/Data_Compression/README.md

   - "javac-algs4 BurrowsWheeler.java"
   - "javac-algs4 CircularSuffixArray.java"
   - "javac-algs4 MoveToFront.java"
 3. Run the following command that applies Burrow's Wheeler transform to text file "text.txt", then "Move-To-Front" encoding, followed by Huffman compression.
-Output is placed into "outputFileName"
+Output is placed into "outputFileName".
+This is the compression process:
   - "java-algs4 BurrowsWheeler - < text.txt | java-algs4 MoveToFront - | java-algs4 edu.princeton.cs.algs4.Huffman - >| outputFileName
-4. To reverse the process on "outputFileName" to produce a copy "text-copy.txt"
+4. To reverse the process on "outputFileName" to produce a copy "text-copy.txt".
+This is the decompression process:
   - "java-algs4 edu.princeton.cs.algs4.Huffman + < outputFileName | java-algs4 MoveToFront + | java-algs4 BurrowsWheeler + >| text-copy.txt"